Mini PC & Server

 Minisforum ms 01 mini pc workstation

-It is the cream of the crop when it comes to possibilities in the home lab and versatility to run just about anything you want to run.
+It is a leader in the mini PCs pack when it comes to possibilities in the home lab and versatility to run just about anything you want to run.
 With the hybrid CPU, you will have some extra challenges with VMware since you will need to provide the boot parameter to allow non-uniform CPUs or disable the efficient cores.

 Compatibility